folaoluwafemi/rich_text_editor_controller/README.md

 A very lightweight package that allows rich text editing as well as providing a simple and intuitive API for data serialization

-A Flutter package that let's you edit text in flutter text fields very easily, by simply just providing it a ```RichTextEditorController``` and ```RichTextField``` ( just ```TextField``` that supports changing alignment). note that you can use the controller on a normal ```TextField``` but you will not be able to change
+A Flutter package that lets you edit text in flutter text fields very easily, by simply just providing it a ```RichTextEditorController``` and ```RichTextField``` ( just ```TextField``` that supports changing alignment). note that you can use the controller on a normal ```TextField``` but you will not be able to change